Isocratic HPLC method for phenol in oral OTC products

 Injection vol.: 2μL

 Flow rate: 1.0mL / minute

 Sample Preparation: Chloraseptic® Solution containing 1.4% Phenol was filtered with a 0.45μm Nylon Syringe Filter (MicroSolv Tech Corp.).
 Solution was then diluted 1:100 with Mobile Phase diluent.
 Phenol peak identity was confirmed with a reference standard.

 t0: 0.9 minutes

 Note: Phenol is used in this solution as an oral anesthetic/analgesic.
 However, it also has applications as a starting material in many types of organic syntheses such as in plastics, pharmaceuticals, sunscreens, and cosmetics.

-No 214 Oral OTC Anesthetic Analyzed with HPLC pdf 0.3 Mb Download File
+Oral OTC Anesthetic Analyzed by HPLC pdf Download File